 I attended Cathedral Prep Seminary High School in Elmhurst NY and obtained my Bachelor's degree in Nursing from Molloy College in Rockville Centre.
 While at Molloy, I was the community service representative of the student government.
 I raised and donated thousands of dollars through fundraisers to healthcare research, financially struggling American communities, and even donated much needed pediatric medical supplies to a war torn country in dire need; in addition to many other community service projects over 4 years.
 In 2016 I completed my Masters degree in Business Administration from Grand Canyon University.

-I'm a father to 2 amazing kids, with one more on the way, and husband to an incredible wife.
+I'm a father to 3 amazing kids, and husband to an incredible wife.
 I want our children to grow up with a government they can trust, and have faith in.
 I do not want them to grow up and see their government fighting over party politics rather than serving the people they represent .
 I want to show them how to stand up for what is right.

 I grew up as the oldest of 5 children, with both parents being elementary school teachers.
 The seven of us shared a two-bedroom apartment in Glendale Queens, where we learned the value of family and hard work.
 I personally understand the struggles of lower income and middle-class families.
 I also know the impact of loss.
 We lost our home to flooding during hurricane Sandy and shortly after, lost our father to his 10-year battle with prostate cancer.
 These are lessons I will not forget while serving as your Congressman.